 Ta Phrom, among all the temples to visit in Angkor, is in my eyes the most moving, the most aesthetic, the most fascinating.

-When the Ta Prohm was rediscovered at the beginning of the 20th century, archaeologists from the Far East French School who worked on the Angkor site decided to leave the temple as is, as "concession to the general taste for the picturesque.".
+When Ta Prohm was rediscovered at the beginning of the 20th century, the archaeologists of the École française d'Extrême-Orient who were working on the Angkor site decided to leave this temple as it was, as "concession to the general taste for the picturesque".

-Even though the temple has not been restored like most of the other monuments of Angkor, it required work: the ruins had to be stabilized to make them accessible to visitors, while maintaining this quality. "state of apparent neglect.".
+Even if the temple has not been restored like most of the other monuments of Angkor, it required some work: the ruins had to be stabilized to make them accessible to visitors, while maintaining this "state of apparent neglect".

 A "picturesque" too arranged?

 But, but...
-I admit: I was a little disappointed, compared to the memory I had of my previous visits, in 2001 and in 2003.
-Because we do not walk anymore as we want, at Ta Prohm.
+I confess: I was a little disappointed, compared to the memory I had kept from my previous visits, in 2001 and in 2003.
+Because you can't just walk around as you want, at Ta Prohm.

 Wooden walkways, barriers and security cordons have been placed throughout the site.
 Many passages are now off limits.
 There is also a signposted route for the visit, with small signs.

 The temple remains bewitching all the same, in the early hours of the morning, when the visitors are still rare.